joshukraine/mac-bootstrap/README.md

 When you invoke `bootstrap`, here's what it does:

 * Step 1: Run my adaptation of thoughtbot's [Laptop script][laptop].
 This is a provisioning script which installs lots of goodies like Homebrew, asdf, postgres, etc. My version is now stored locally in this repo under [`install/laptop`][my-laptop].
-Step 1 also installs a variety of packages via [Homebrew Bundle][brew-bundle], including several apps from the Mac App Store via [mas-cli][mas-cli].
+Step 1 also installs a variety of packages via [Homebrew Bundle][brew-bundle].
 * Step 2: Install [Oh-My-Zsh][omz].
 * Step 3: Clone [My Dotfiles for macOS][dotfiles] and symlink them to `$HOME`.
 * Step 4: Install various [executable scripts][exe-scripts] (mostly for Tmux and Git) to `$HOME/bin`.